Andrew Jupp.

 Occupation: Associate Professor at University of Birmingham

-The interdisciplinary approach of the UKYA is vital to tackling the most pressing societal problems in this country and around the world.
+The interdisciplinary approach of the UK Young Academy is vital to tackling the most pressing societal problems in this country and around the world.

 Bio

-Andy obtained his Masters (2008-2012) and Ph.D.
-(2012-2016) from the University of Oxford under the supervision of Prof. Jose Goicoechea, and carried out a Banting Postdoctoral Fellowship with Prof. Doug Stephan at the University of Toronto (2016-2018).
-He subsequently won a VENI grant as part of the NWO Talent Programme to work under the mentorship of Prof. Chris Slootweg at the University of Amsterdam.
+Andy obtained his Masters (2008-2012) and PhD (2012-2016) from the University of Oxford under the supervision of Professor Jose Goicoechea, and carried out a Banting Postdoctoral Fellowship with Professor Doug Stephan at the University of Toronto (2016-2018).
+He subsequently won a Veni grant as part of the Dutch Research Council (NWO) Talent Programme to work under the mentorship of Professor Chris Slootweg at the University of Amsterdam.
 He started his independent career at Birmingham in July 2020, and his group’s work has been celebrated with various awards, including the Royal Society of Chemistry Frankland Prize.

 Interests